When basal insulin is added to non-insulin antihyperglycemic agents consider:

 - To create and adjust a correction scale, see the related heading on the ISF webpage..

-- Method 1: Divide grams of usable carbohydrate eaten for a meal by bolus dose (units) per same meal to determine the carb part of the ICR
+- Method 1: Divide grams of available carbohydrate eaten for a meal by bolus dose (units) per same meal to determine the carb ratio

-Therefore, 1 unit of bolus insulin is given for every 14 g usable carb eaten
+Therefore, for every 14 g available carb eaten, 1 unit of bolus insulin is given

 - Method 2: The 500 rule (500/TDD)

-Therefore, 1 unit of bolus insulin is given for every 10 g usable carb eaten
+Therefore, for every 10 g available carb eaten, 1 unit of bolus insulin is given

 - For adjusting ICR, visit Adjusting Insulin Page